 Mail Fulfilment Services

-- the type of product to mail out
+- What type of product do you need to mail out?

 Mail Fulfilment Options

 You need to consider your product’s unwrapped weight first.
 Using this information will help you determine the best method of mailing that will be most effective for you and may have an impact on how you mail it.
 You will need to consider the type of packaging you use if your product is close to a size or weight boundary.
 In turn, this will affect the overall cost of mailing.

 - naked mailings (no outer to protect the mailed item)

 - paper wrapping